Viola enjoys passing on the nuggets of wisdom she's collected. She has made eye contact with Robert Redford and chatted with Julia Roberts.

 If desired, add your color dye to the melted wax at this point.
 Start with one drop of color and stir.
 Continue to add a drop at a time until you achieve your desired color.
 Stir until color is evenly distributed.

 Because soy wax melts at a lower temperature than paraffin wax (120 degrees Fahrenheit vs. 130 degrees F), soy wax should always be poured into jars rather than molds.
-You can use one or more wick in each jar depending on the jar's diameter.
+You can use one or more wicks in each jar, depending on the jar's diameter.

 While you are waiting for the wax to cool, place a small bead of hot glue on the bottom of the wick tab and affix to the inside of the candle jar.
 I use three LX-16 wicks to get an even melt pool in the jar I use, which is about four inches in diameter.
 The proper wick size is crucial to get a proper size melt pool.
 Too small a melt pool and you burn a tunnel inside the jar during burning; too large and your wax can catch fire.
 Really!
 This has happened to me in the past!